Bethuel369/blockchain_guide/README.md

 Hello there, I did the following to my forked repository as per the assignment:
  1.I cloned this repository to my local storage using the git clone command on the git bash interface.
-  2.I forked this repository to my github account which was quite simple 3.I created a new branch feature-update in which I added some text to it's SUMMARY.md file and commitrd the changes
+  2.I forked this repository to my github account which was quite simple 3.I created a new branch feature-update in which I added some text to it's SUMMARY.md file and commited the changes
-    4.I merged the changes in the feature-update branch to the main branch 5.I was able to create a conflict and solve it by looking up how to do so on youtube 6.I created a simple html file index.html and enable github pages for this repository to ensure it would work 7.I opened an issue on the repository that that i forked my repository from, inquiring whwther they had translation projects for their repository since as you can see it is written in Chinese.
+    4.I merged the changes in the feature-update branch to the main branch 5.I was able to create a conflict and by creating  another branch I was able to solve them.
+      6.I created a simple html file index.html and enabled github pages for this repository to ensure it would work 7.I opened an issue on the repository that that i forked my repository from, inquiring whether they had translation projects for their repository since as you can see it is written in Chinese.

           All in all i beleive I now all these advanced Github concepts and it is thanks to this assingnment.
-I would like to appologise for using a repo in another languange becaus ethe moment I realised my mistake I was too far into the assignment.
+I would like to appologise for using a repo in another languange because the moment I realised my mistake I was too far into the assignment.
 Sorry for the inconvinience.
 Thankyou.

 # 区块链技术指南